Saturday Night's Main Event: Saturday Night's Main Event XXXII

 Saturday Night's Main Event XXXII took place on March 18, 2006, from Detroit, Michigan, at the Cobo Arena.
-The event aired on a 1-hour tape delay on NBC in the United States and Citytv in Canada with the former network drawing a 3.1 rating.
-This marked the first Saturday Night's Main Event since 1992 when Saturday Night's Main Event XXXI aired on FOX, and the first on NBC since Saturday Night's Main Event XXIX in 1991 as well as the first Saturday Night's Main Event to feature wrestlers from the Raw and SmackDown! brand divisions during the first brand extension.
+The event aired on a 1-hour tape delay on NBC in the United States, drawing a 3.1 rating.
+This marked the first Saturday Night's Main Event since 1992 when Saturday Night's Main Event XXXI aired on Fox, and the first on NBC since Saturday Night's Main Event XXIX in 1991 as well as the first Saturday Night's Main Event to feature wrestlers from the Raw and SmackDown! brand divisions during the first brand extension.

 Mickie James and Trish Stratus fought over the WWE Women's Championship at New Year's Revolution, with Stratus retaining.
 In the months that followed, James' obsession with Stratus grew to the point that she confessed to Stratus that she was in love with her.
 James made an attempt to kiss Stratus at Saturday Night's Main Event XXXII, after the duo defeated Candice Michelle and Victoria.
 After she was rebuffed, James attacked Stratus and later vowed to destroy her.

-Jim Ross, Jerry Lawler, and Tazz are the commentators.
+Jim Ross, Jerry Lawler, and Tazz were the commentators.